LewisResearchGroup/ms-mint-app/README.md

 # Quickstart

+## Installation

+The recommended way of installing Mint is to use `pip`:

     pip install ms-mint-app

+Then you can start the application with:

     Mint.py  # This starts the application

+    Mint.py --help
+    >>>
+    usage: Mint.py [-h] [--no-browser] [--version] [--data-dir DATA_DIR] [--debug] [--port PORT] [--host HOST] [--serve-path SERVE_PATH] [--ncpu NCPU]

+    MINT frontend.

+    options:
+      -h, --help            show this help message and exit --no-browser          do not start the browser
+      --version             print current version
+      --data-dir DATA_DIR   target directory for MINT data --debug               start MINT server in debug mode --port PORT           Port to use
+      --host HOST           Host binding address
+      --serve-path SERVE_PATH
+                            (deprecated) serve app at a different path e.g. '/mint/' to serve the app at 'localhost:9999/mint/'
+      --ncpu NCPU           Number of CPUs to use  # Not yet implemented

 ## News
 MINT has been split into the Python library and the app.
 This repository contains the Python library.
 The underlying Python library `ms-mint` can be found [here](https://github.com/LewisResearchGroup/ms-mint).